Tehes/startingTemplate/README.md

     // document.addEventListener("touchstart", function() {}, false);
     ```

-- **CSS (Touch-Action)**: In `style.css`, this entry disables double-tap to zoom on mobile devices, which is primarily useful for PWAs.
-If your site doesn't require this feature, you can comment out or remove it:
+- **CSS for PWAs**: The following CSS rules are important for PWAs, but may not be necessary for a standard website:
+    - **`user-select: none;`** and **`-webkit-user-select: none;`**: These rules prevent users from selecting text.
+In standard websites, this might not be necessary, but for PWAs, where interactions like clicking and swiping are important, it can prevent unwanted text selection.
+    - **`-webkit-touch-callout: none;`**: This rule disables the touch-and-hold menu on iOS (e.g., for "Copy" or "Save Image"), which can be useful in PWAs where such actions are not relevant.
+You can remove or comment it out if not needed for your use case.

     ```css
-    /* disable double tap to zoom. only use in mobile-pwa */ /* touch-action: manipulation; */
+    body {
+        user-select: none; /* Prevents text selection */
+        -webkit-user-select: none; /* Prevents text selection on older WebKit-based browsers */
+        -webkit-touch-callout: none; /* Disables the long-press menu on iOS */ }
     ```

 ### 2. As a Progressive Web App (PWA)